Sk-Shubhasheesh/Git-Tutorial/README.txt

 14 `git commit -m "<your commit message>" ` -> If we want to avoid opening a text editor like vim/nano to add commit we can use this following commond.

+15 `git remote` ->list down all the remote connection names

+16. Remote connection -> It helps you to link two git repositories for uploading and downloading changes for each other.

+17. `git remote add <link of remote>` -> This command helps us to add a new link to the remote repo and gives a name to it

+18. `git remote rm <name of remote>` -> This command deletes a remote connection

+19. `git remote rename <oldname> <newname>`-> This command renames the remote connection

+Note: The name of the remote connection is always used to establish communication between the repos